autotbx/automation-toolbox/README.md

 ```

 The usage of a user provided kubeconfig instead of working with local user is on the roadmap.
 This will allow to respect K8S rbac for the authenticated users.

+# autoPlanRequest option <a name="auto"></a>

+The following object support the antoPlanRequest option:

+- States
+- Modules

+A Plan will be generated in case of creation/modification/deletion of the object.

+However, automatic plan is not limited to these object but they take in consideration the module["autoPlanRequest"]

+- Modification of Provider: list all module in the namespace, create a plan with targets=[module_with_autoPlanRequest== True]
+- Modification of ModuleTemplate: list all module in the namespace, create a plan with targets=[module_with_autoPlanRequest== True and moduleTemplate==template]
+- Modification of ClusterModuleTemplate: list all module in all namespace, create a plan with targets=[module_with_autoPlanRequest== True and clusterModuleTemplate==template]
+- Modification of ClusterProviders: list all states that use the provider, list module in the namespace, create a plan with targets=[module_with_autoPlanRequest== True]

 # Terraform code generation <a name="tfcode"></a>